 Around sunset on September 7, Father Pierre-Jean De Smet, the venerable Jesuit missionary, arrived after escorting tribal delegates from the upper Missouri.
 This was the best news the commissioners could have received.
 Both of them had known De Smet for years.
 Better yet, they knew the Indians revered De Smet, who from his long travels knew traditional tribal boundaries of the northern Plains and Rockies better than any other living individual.
-As De Smet entered the council grounds in longtime St. Louis fur trader Robert Campbell’s carriage, a crowd including Jim Bridger, the famous mountain man; the assembled military officers; and the St. Louis journalists who came to record the proceedings, gathered to greet the jovial priest.
+As De Smet entered the council grounds in a carriage belonging to longtime St. Louis fur trader Robert Campbell, a crowd including Jim Bridger, the famous mountain man; the assembled military officers; and the St. Louis journalists who came to record the proceedings, gathered to greet the jovial priest.

 The council opens

 On Monday, September 8, the boom of a cannon announced the council’s opening and “the whole plains seemed to be covered with the moving masses of chiefs, warriors, men, women, and children,” according to the report carried in the Missouri Republican.
 With no small amount of fanfare, each tribal nation presented itself.

 Mitchell, Fitzpatrick, De Smet and Campbell sat under the center arbor with the traders and interpreters.
 A Mrs. Elliott, wife of one of the military officers and the only white woman present, took a prominent seat to prove that the whites had come in peace.
 As required by Indian custom, the space to the east in the great council circle remained open.